NDepend

 And that brings us back around to my initial warning in the beginning.

-Code coverage isn’t something management should use to take developers to task; rather, it’s something that developers should use to make sure they’re satisfied with their codebases.
-Use one or more of these tools to measure your coverage, and then use NDepend to create seriously actionable information on the basis of coverage.
+Code coverage isn’t something management should use to take developers to task.
+Rather, it’s something that developers should use to make sure they’re satisfied with their codebases.
+Use one or more of these tools to measure your coverage, and then use NDepend to create seriously actionable information based on coverage.

 Then you’ll have the sort of clean, reliable codebase that management doesn’t ever worry about.